Multiplicity-free representations of algebraic groups: Table configurations

 \section{Table \ref{TAB3} configurations}

 Continue with the notation of the previous section -- that is, $X = A_{l+1}$, $W = V_X(\d)$ and $Y = SL(W) = A_n$.
-The following two results are due to Howe (see Theorems 3.8.1, 4.7.1 and Section 3.1 in \cite{Howe}).
+The following two results can be found in Theorems 3.8.1, 4.7.1 and Section 3.1 of \cite{Howe}.
+As mentioned in the Introduction, Theorem \ref{symc} also follows from \cite[Theorem 3]{Kac}.
 A shorter proof of Theorem \ref{wedgec} was given by Stembridge in \cite{stem2}.

 \begin{thm} If $\d = \o_2$ or $2\o_1$, then $\wedge^c(W)\downarrow X$ is MF for all $c \ge 1.$ \end{thm}

 \begin{thm} If $\d = \o_2$ or $2\o_1$, then $S^c(W)\downarrow X$ is MF for all $c \ge 1.$ \end{thm}